Appendix A: Definition of Reporting Terms

 Single Sign-On and Access to Student Data

-• All users must have Single Sign-On logon credentials and must log on to view student test results in CERS.
+- All users must have SSO logon credentials and must log on to view student test results in CERS.
 There is no anonymous public user support (i.e., unregistered users, logged-off users).

-• Access to student test results and Personal Identity Information is managed by the CDE to provide access to LEA CAASPP coordinators and LEA ELPAC coordinators.
+- Access to student test results and PII is managed by the CDE to provide access to LEA CAASPP coordinators and LEA ELPAC coordinators.
 Access to CERS is managed by LEA CAASPP coordinators and LEA ELPAC coordinators via TOMS (SSO) roles.

-• CAST Interim Assessments provide the most precise scores possible within a reasonable time limit, but no test can be 100 percent accurate.
-The error band indicates the range of scores that students would very likely achieve if the students were to take the test multiple times.
-It is similar to the “margin of error” that newspapers report for public opinion surveys.
+- CAST Interim Assessments provide the most precise scores possible within a reasonable time limit, but no assessment can be 100 percent accurate.
+The error band indicates the range of scores that students would very likely achieve if the students were to take the assessment multiple times.
+It is similar to the “margin of error” that is reported for public opinion surveys.

 CAST Interim Assessment Reporting